-We at the Health Sciences Library (HSL) welcome our new and returning users.
+Welcome to the Health Sciences Library (HSL)

 - Get you virtually any article, chapter, or book that UNC does not own through InterLibrary Loan.

-- Black & White: HSL in the first floor copy room, Berryhill (1st floor lounge), Carrington Hall (Room 205), Rosenau Hall (Room 201), Tate-Turner-Kuralt (Room 501), Global Education Center (Coffee shop).
-For an up-to-date listing of the locations see this map provided by ITS
+- Nearby: Berryhill (1st floor lounge), Carrington Hall (Room 205), Rosenau Hall (Room 201), Tate-Turner-Kuralt (Room 501), Global Education Center (Coffee shop).

 - Use the computers in the HSL.

 - Install CCI Printing on your laptop.
 Be sure to install both the regular and color drivers.
 You need to be connected to the campus network to send jobs to the CCI printers.
 (See Wireless below),

 Use your Onyen as your "name" when sending the print job.

 Print jobs are deleted after an hour.